csalama/metis-project-2/README.md

 # Betting Against the Spread - NBA Score Prediction

+#### Status: Active

+The initial iteration of this project was completed.
+The current general goals of this project are as follows:

+- Organize the code into more accessible python files
+- Modify the analysis using a variety of regression methods
+- Interpret the model using a wider variety of metrics
+- Modify the data  to include a wider dataset or a different set of features
+- Calculate the probability that a game will beat the spread using our chosen model
+- Backtest our method to find the profits gained if this method is followed

 #### Background

 The goal of this project is to predict the score differential within any NBA game for the purpose of betting on NBA spreads.
 The model uses the following two data sources: